-[4) Place the measurement antenna at the transmitter reference direction
+4) Place the measurement antenna at the transmitter reference direction

 5) Configure the beam peak direction of the NR BS according to the declared beam direction pair.

 6) Set the NR BS to transmit according to the applicable test configuration in subclause 4.8 using the corresponding test models or set of physical channels in subclause 4.9.